UgoLouche/GenShootUnity/README.md

-*All 2D arts are not mine and freely available.
-If you see something here that shouldn't be publicly available, please contact me.*
+*Most of 2D arts are not mine and freely available.
+If you see something here that shouldn't be publicly available and/or wrongly credited, please contact me.*
 Credits:

 tsukiyomaru0 (http://cutstuff.net/forum/index.php?topic=5024.0)